Thank you for your interest in volunteering.

 It is very important that you never forget the fact that you will be a visitor, a guest, in another culture and another country.
 And that the children most probably never will leave Thailand.
 This said, you understand that many things will be done in the Thai way.
 This way might not always be your cup of tea – deal with it.
 The children we take care of must primarily function in the Thai society.
 It is therefore important to humbly listen to the Thai staff and their opinions on how to raise children.

-We accept volunteers from any country in the world but so far all have been either Swedish or Danish.
-The children and the staff on the other hand speak Thai.
+The children and the staff speak Thai.
 Some of them speak a little bit of English as well, the rest hardly speak any English at all.
 This is why you have to have the guts, strength, stamina and will to deal with people in a situation where the English language can only be a small part of the communication.

 The volunteers that interact the most with the Thai staff are also usually the ones that have the most fun and benefit the most from the stay here.

-- Help the children that live alone without an adult; making sure they wash their clothes, clean their rooms and get to bed in time.
+Help the children making sure they wash their clothes, clean their rooms and get to bed in time.

 All our volunteers must teach English at the local schools and at Barnhem.
 The English lessons are something where our volunteers really can make a difference.
-At this time, we teach children from 6 to 14 years in three different schools.
+At this time, we teach children from 6 to 12 years in three different schools.
 According to our schedule, all volunteers teach all ages.
 Most schools are poor with very limited means.
-Some classes are great, others not so great.
 With our presence we hope to give the children inspiration to learn English as well as help them improve their pronunciation.

-The volunteers go by moped to the different schools.
-You have to rent your own moped.
-You will have to spend about 4 dollars a week on gasoline.
+The volunteers have to go to the different schools to teach English by themselves.
+You have to rent your own vehicle.
+If you rent a moped, you will have to spend about 100 Bath a week on gasoline.
 The school furthest away from Barnhem is approx. 3 km away.

 16 consecutive weeks is the absolute minimum.
 It is incredibly important that you and the children have time to get to know and trust each other.
 The same is true between the employees and the volunteers.
 With respect to the children and the other volunteers, the length of stay agreed upon is conclusive.